Batman: Arkham Knight - Review

 • Story is willing to go to some dark places

-• New gadgets and abilities added on to Batman’s already extensive kit are interesting and fun to use
+• New gadgets and abilities added to Batman’s already extensive kit are interesting and fun to use

 • Batmobile is fun to drive and use to solve puzzles